tiagolopescerillion/Selfservice_Telegram_bot/README.md

   coded inside `TelegramService`.
 - Edit labels, reorder items, or assign different functions from the dropdown.
 - Import an existing JSON configuration file for further adjustments.
-- Download a ready-to-use `business-menu-*.json` file that can be copied to the server configuration directory (for example `CONFIGURATIONS/business-menu.json`).
+- Download a ready-to-use JSON file.
+Rename it to `business-menu.override.json` and copy it to the `CONFIGURATIONS/` folder alongside the Telegram bot to override the menu.

 The default configuration file used by the tool lives at `CONFIGURATIONS/business-menu.default.json` and represents the same order the